 - New pews: With the closest attention to detail, we replicated five pews to replace those in the existing small side chapel.

 - Modernized pews: We modified the wainscotting to accommodate new heating units, with new attachment cleats designed by our team.

 - Lower backs and ends: We reduced the height of the ornate end and bench back both by six inches, leaving no visible traces of the reduction technique.

-Contact The Keck Group, Your Pew Restoration General Contractor
+Request a Prompt Budget Quote From The Keck Group, Your Pew Restoration General Contractor

 As an experienced church pew restoration company, we offer quality restoration services, fast turnaround and affordable pricing.
 We are happy to restore pews for churches of any size.
 See what your church can look like with services by The Keck Group.
 Contact us today for a personalized estimate.
 For answers to questions about church pew restoration or refinishing services, reach out online or give us a call at (888) 253-KECK today.